 "I feel extremely lucky that I was able to spend a few days walking around Prague this year.
 I’ve been to several large cities in the United States, but being in a large city in Europe is entirely different.
 Almost everything is in Czech and the traffic is absolutely insane, but it’s worth visiting.
 I’ve been to several cities in Europe and what I like about Prague is that it has a very unique style to it.
 Since Prague was the first city I had ever been to in Europe I have a soft spot for the place and I would love to go back again at some point in the future.
 I really appreciate the opportunity, IRES!" - Terence Garcia

-Jacob Erickson: Being a nature lover and hiking a lot back home in New Mexico, I was very intrigued about checking out this Geopark.
+Jacob Erickson: I was very intrigued about checking out this Geopark.
 Vlado told us it’s like a fairyland, and when you really get back in there, it truly is.
 You have these giant sandstone pillars that line the trail and tower over you.
 For me, it was like being in a video game…something I would build in Unity or something for a school project.
-I can definitely see where people get their inspiration from, this place being featured in Czech movies and what not.
+I can definitely see where people get their inspiration from, this place is often featured in Czech movies.
 It’s quite the location, something you’d want to shoot a medieval time period movie in.
 One thing that really got me was the crazy temperature difference between when you were out in the open versus walking tightly between these giant pillars.
 When you were really inside of them, the temperature dropped down to freezing.

-Sindy: While being in the Czech the sandstone towers had to be one of my most favorite hikes I’ve ever been on.
+Sindy: Being in the Czech sandstone towers had to be one of my most favorite hikes.
 From the breathtaking human figures to the intense almost 10 story stairway to the highest peak, everything was just magnificent.
-One of my favorite aspects was not only the beautiful walk-ways through the larger sandstone towers but the pride they took in their wildlife preservations.
+One of my favorite aspects was not only the beautiful walk-ways through the larger sandstone towers but the pride they took in their wildlife preservation.
 It didn’t disappoint me that they closed down probably the most beautiful part in the park for wildlife preservation.
-The six mile hike was beautiful all the way around and look forward to one day going back and hoping to see the other side of the gates.
+The six mile hike was beautiful all the way around and I look forward to one day going back and hoping to see the other side of the gates.

 Students, Czech Republic 2019

-General Student Thoughts on Experience in Czech Republic/Prague
+General Student Thoughts on Experiences in the Czech Republic/Prague

 Teplice Geopark - Czech Republic & Poland